-The idea of WILD PLUM ARTS has been Lucy Schaufer’s long-held dream.
-Now she and Christopher Gillett, both internationally acclaimed classical music singers with extensive performance, creative and arts business experience, have started this charitable foundation to support living artists in the creation of new work, and to foster a viable, vibrant cultural landscape for the future.
+The idea of Wild Plum Arts has been Lucy Schaufer’s long-held dream.
+Now she and Christopher Gillett, both internationally acclaimed classical music singers with extensive performance, creative and arts business experience, have started this non-profit to support living artists in the creation of new work, and to foster a viable, vibrant cultural landscape for the future.

 Wild Plum Arts will provide support for composers by: